instafluff/MewMewNitro/README.md

 We built this Racing game live on Twitch for [Honest Jam 2020](https://itch.io/jam/honest-jam)!

 **_Turbo cat loves Christmas and wants to sneak a peek at her gift.
 She has to make it over the obstacles put in her way to get that sneak peek at her Christmas gift.
-Race over the obstacles to reach it as fast as you can!_**
+Race over the obstacles to reach it as fast as you can but be careful not to let your paws get too hot!_**

 Use **Left/Right Arrow Keys** to Move and **Space** to Jump.
 Good luck!